mattmassicotte/Empire/README.md

 ]
 ```

-## Data Modelling and Queries
+## Data Modeling and Queries

 Empire uses a data model that is **extremely** different from a traditional SQL-backed data store.
 It is pretty unforgiving and can be a challenge, even if you are familiar with it.

 Conceptually, you can think of every record as being split into two tuples: the "index key" and "fields".
 Queries are **only** possible on components of the index key.
 Further, the ordering of key components matters.
-Only the last component of a query can be a non-equality comparsion.
+Only the last component of a query can be a non-equality comparison.
 If you want to look for a range of a key component, you must restrict all previous components.

 ```swift
 @IndexKeyRecord("lastName", "firstName")